UniMath/agda-unimath/src/modal-logic/deduction.lagda.md

     theory-add-formula a (theory ∪ theory') ⊆
       theory ∪ theory-add-formula a theory' inv-theory-add-formula-union-right a theory theory' =
-    union-swap-1-2 (Id-formula-Prop a) theory theory'
+    union-swap-1-2 (Id-modal-formula-Prop a) theory theory'
 ```